On the Viability of Semi-Supervised Segmentation Methods for Statistical Shape Modeling: Methods

-Consider a dataset $\mathcal{D}$, which consists of a collection of anatomical images ($\mathcal{I}$) along with their corresponding manual segmentations ($\mathcal{S}$).
-The dataset is split into training $\mathcal{D}_{Train}$ and testing set $\mathcal{D}_{test}$, such that $\mathcal{D}_{Train} \cap \mathcal{D}_{Test} = \emptyset$ and $\mathcal{D}_{Train} \cup \mathcal{D}_{Test} = \mathcal{D}$.
 We define the SSM representation of an anatomy as $\Phi$.
 The SSM is formulated as an optimization process aimed at minimizing the entropy of particles (or point clouds) on the surface of the anatomy \cite{cates2017shapeworks}.
-This process is applied to all segmentations in the training dataset, denoted as $\mathcal{F}_{\Phi}(\cdot)$, where the function parameters consist of the segmentations and the initial particle locations. ${\Phi}_{Train}$ establishes the best training SSM representation, as it utilizes all the manual annotations in the training set to construct an SSM, as described by the equation below:
+This process is applied to all segmentations in the training dataset, denoted as $\mathcal{F}_{\Phi}(\cdot)$, where the function parameters consist of the segmentations and the initial particle locations.} ${\Phi}_{Train}$ establishes the best training SSM representation, as it utilizes all the manual annotations in the training set to construct an SSM, as described by the equation:

-where $\phi_0$ represents the initial condition. $\phi_0$ it is set to origin for all particles.
-To generate the test SSM, we apply the same optimization over the test segmentations, with the ${\Phi}_{Train}$ as initial condition (fixed domain initialization \cite{bhalodia2024deepssm}),
+{ where $\phi_0$ represents the initial condition. $\phi_0$ is set to origin for all particles.
+To generate the test SSM, we apply the same optimization over the test segmentations, with the ${\Phi}_{Train}$ as initial condition (fixed domain initialization \cite{bhalodia2024deepssm}),}

-${\Phi}_{Test}$ represents the upper bound SSM on the test set, reflecting the optimal SSM representation achievable using all manual annotations.
-However, since these test samples are unseen by the SSM model, distribution shifts between the training and test segmentations—such as variations in size and contour—can result in generalization errors.
+{${\Phi}_{Test}$ represents the manual-segmentation reference SSM on the test set, reflecting the optimal SSM representation achievable using all manual annotations.
+However, since these test samples are unseen by the SSM model, distribution shifts between the training and test segmentations—such as variations in size and contour—can result in generalization errors.}

 Let us denote all selected semi-supervised methods discussed above as a set called ${SEMI} \in \{ \text{\textit{MT,UA-MT,BCP,CAML,DeSCO,DTC,MCF,SASSnet}} \}$.
 The predicted segmentations from these methods can be represented by $\tilde{\mathcal{S}}^{k} \forall k \in {SEMI}$.
-To evaluate the potential of semi-supervised methods as an alternative to manual segmentations in SSM construction, we investigate two modeling strategies: \begin{itemize} \item \textbf{${\Phi}_{Train}$ available (strategy 1)}: Instead of using manual segmentations as in equation 2, predicted segmentations from each semi-supervised method ($k \in {SEMI}$) on the test set are used to obtain the SSM representation as,
+To evaluate the potential of semi-supervised methods as an alternative to manual segmentations in SSM construction, we investigate two strategies: \begin{itemize} \item \textbf{${\Phi}_{Train}$ available (Strategy 1)}: Instead of using manual segmentations as in equation 2, predicted segmentations from each semi-supervised method ($k \in {SEMI}$) on the test set are used to obtain the SSM representation as,